StacyCash/blog-posts/azure/2022/swa-custom-deploy/post.md

 So...
 You take what I have said, and you use it in your own application.

-When you do this the firs thing you will notice is that you API calls, if you are using them, will fail.
+When you do this the first thing you will notice is that you API calls, if you are using them, will fail.

 Oops.
 It turns out that that Action does more than simply build and deploy.
 It also analyses the source code and sets up the SWA accordingly.

-As it's no longer building the api, it can't do that.
+As it's no longer building the API, it can't do that.
 Is it deploying .NET?
 NodeJS?
 Who knows.

 Well, we do, and by bypassing the Action we need to manually tell the SWA what it is that we are doing.